recyclarr/recyclarr/wiki/Troubleshooting.md

   [1] 257872 segmentation fault (core dumped) ./trash radarr
   ```

-  Ubuntu moved from libssl 1.1 to libssl 3.0 in 22.04.
-This currently breaks the updater.
+  Ubuntu and Fedora moved from libssl 1.1 to libssl 3.0 in version 22.04 and 36 respectively.
+This
+  currently breaks the updater.
   See issue [#54] for more details.
-  As a workaround you can install libssl-1.1 from an earlier version, however, this might
+  As a workaround, you can install libssl-1.1 from an earlier version, however, this might
   impact other applications.

   On Ubuntu 22.04 x64 (64-bit) run the following commands in the shell